phelipetls/blog/content/posts/f-strings-syntax-highlighting-in-vim/index.md

 Finally, we link these syntax regions with an appropriate highlight group (see `:h hi-link`): which is the `String` (see `:h group-name`).

+I didn't had much trouble with this setup, but you never know.
+Take a look at `:e $VIMRUNTIME/syntax/python.vim` for reference in case you need to tweak something more (or contact me).